trebaud/code-RAG.ai/README.md

-🚧 wip
+🏗️ wip

 # Code RAG

-Query your lcoal LLM about your code base.
+Query your lcoal LLM against your code base.
 Integration between ollama LLMs and chromaDB for Retrieval Augmented Generation.

+Future roadmap:
+* integrate with tree-sitter or another source code parser for better chunking of data

 ```bash
 bun install